 Many of you will now know of me or will have spoken to me but, for those that haven’t, I am Keith Eldridge, the British Judo Association Safeguarding Manager, a role I have performed for the last 5 years.
-I am ably assisted in this by Sharon Hellend at our Head Office in Great Barr and Eleanor Cantwell, our newly appointed Performance Welfare Officer, who is based at our Centre of Excellence in Walsall.
+I am ably assisted in this by Emma Reid at our Head Office in Great Barr and Eleanor Cantwell, our Performance Welfare Officer, who is based at our Centre of Excellence in Walsall.

 I have been a judoka for over 45 years and I am currently a 2nd Dan.
 I have competed extensively and I have been an examiner and a club coach.
 I have a background in policing and I chaired the BJA Complaints and Conduct Panel for 14 years until standing down last year.

 I am often asked what ‘safeguarding’ means and, for me, it simply means, keeping people safe whilst they partake in judo.
 That means carrying out checks on people such as coaches, Club Welfare Officers and some other volunteers that fulfil the criteria.
 I am also responsible for updating our safeguarding policies and I liaise with the police and social services when necessary.

 We are also here to give advice on a whole range of areas that help you to reduce risk or help you deal with a problem in relation to Safeguarding.

 Our ‘SafeLandings’ is our Safeguarding manual and includes our policies and procedures for all Safeguarding matters and has been fully approved by the NSPCC.

 All clubs, coaches and Club Welfare Officers should follow the policies within ‘SafeLandings’ and efforts to gain ClubMark should also follow them.

 Sport England have recently launched the ‘Safeguarding Code in Martial Arts’ in consultation with Martial Arts National Governing Bodies including the BJA.